-UnitedHealthcare Community

-Plan may limit the pharmacy you
+UnitedHealthcare Community Plan may limit the pharmacy you can use.

-can use.
 This is called a "pharmacy home."
-Members might

-be restricted to one pharmacy

-home based on high prescription

-utilization patterns (i.e. over-utilized

-pharmacy benefit, many narcotics,

-many pharmacies, etc.).
+Members might be restricted to one pharmacy home based on prior medication use patterns (i.e. overutilized pharmacy benefit, many narcotics, many pharmacies, etc.).
+Some members will be restricted as part of the Communities of Care program status.